-Non-Traditional Student Scholarship Fund

-A scholarship awarded each spring semester that funds are sufficient, with preference given to a non-traditional student who is 23 years or older and has a minimum cumulative grade point average of 3.0.
+Non-Traditional Student Scholarship Fund A scholarship awarded each spring semester that funds are sufficient, with preference given to a non-traditional student who is 23 years or older and has a minimum cumulative grade point average of 3.0.
 Submit applications to the Development Office.

 John & Joie Nutt Scholarship This two-semester scholarship has been established to benefit students who are enrolled in either Agriculture or Agriculture Business at Arkansas Tech University.
-The award will cover tuition and fees, and will provide a stipend for textbooks.
 To be considered for this scholarship, students must be a sophomore, junior or senior and have a minimum cumulative grade point average of 2.75.
 To remain eligible to receive this award for the second semester, students need to complete 12 credit hours and have minimum cumulative grade point average of 2.75.
 Scholarship recipients from one year will be eligible to re-apply for subsequent years; however, all applications will be considered equally for each award year.
 Recipients will be chosen by a committee made up of faculty members of the Agriculture Department.

-Rexann Oller English/ Creative Writing Scholarship

-One scholarship from each area will be awarded each year to a deserving student.
-Recipients must be in good academic standing and should submit their application to the chair of the appropriate department
+Rexann Oller English/ Creative Writing Scholarship One scholarship from each area will be awarded each year to a deserving student.
+Recipients must be in good academic standing and should submit their application to the chair of the English department